Skip to content

 We can also filter the groups.
 Let's say we want to compute a mean per group, but we don't want to include all values from that group, and we also don't want to filter the rows from the DataFrame (because we need those rows for another aggregation).

-In the example below we show how that can be done.
+In the example below we show how this can be done.

 Note